hhvm/user-documentation/guides/hack/11-built-in-types/16-string.md

 - `"\u{0065}\u{0301}"`, or `\x65\xcc\x81" ("LATIN SMALL LETTER E", followed by "COMBINING ACUTE ACCENT")

-This means that various comparison functions may report strings as equivalent, despite containing different byte sequences; if the result of a character-based operation is used for another function, that function should also be character-based.
+This means that various comparison functions may report strings as equivalent, despite containing different byte sequences - so if the result of a character-based operation is used for another function, that function should also be character-based:

 ```hack character_ops.hack
 use namespace HH\Lib\{Locale,Str};